|Nutrition Facts (per serving)|

 Serve this wonderful and filling dish with a crisp green salad tossed with mushrooms, grape tomatoes, and cubed avocados, and some steamed green beans or asparagus.
 Or you could add a fruit salad made with the best fruits of the season, whatever that may be.
 For dessert, offer some brownies or perhaps an ice cream pie.
 A nice glass of white wine or some iced tea would complete the meal perfectly.

-- 1 (16-ounce) package fettuccine pasta (or any other type of pasta)
+1 (16-ounce) package fettuccine pasta, or any other type of pasta

 2 tablespoons olive oil

-- 1 onion, chopped
+1 medium onion, chopped

-- 2 cloves garlic, minced
+2 cloves garlic, minced

 1 (16-ounce) jar Alfredo sauce

 1/2 cup whole milk

-- 2 (9-ounce) packages chicken meatballs or one recipeChicken Meatballs, cooked
+2 (9-ounce) packages chicken meatballs, or one recipe chicken meatballs. cooked

-- 1 (8-ounce) package cream cheese, softened and cubed
+1 (8-ounce) package cream cheese, softened and cubed

-- 1/2 cup grated Parmesan cheese
+1/2 cup grated Parmesan cheese

 Bring a large pot of water to a boil over high heat.
 Add some salt and stir.

 Add the onion and garlic; cook and stir until tender, about 4 to 5 minutes.

 Add the Alfredo sauce and milk to the skillet with the onions and garlic; bring to a simmer over medium heat.

 Cook the fettuccine according to the package directions until the strands are just al dente.
-Drain the pasta and set aside for a few minutes.

 Add the cream cheese to the skillet with the sauce and meatballs; stir until the cream cheese melts.